gianlazz/gianlazz.github.io/_posts/2018-06-27-lazztech-personal-on-prem-cloud.md

 ##### This also accounts for the dependency downgrades to fix the tutorial

  1. FLASH RASPBIAN LITE
+ 2. Eject and reinsert
- 2. cd /Volumes/boot && touch ssh && cd .. && diskutil unmount /boot
+ 3. cd /Volumes/boot && touch ssh && cd .. && diskutil unmount /boot
- 3. Install sd card, ethernet and power to the pi to boot it up
+ 4. Install sd card, ethernet and power to the pi to boot it up
- 4. ifconfig | grep broadcast && arp -a
+ 5. ifconfig | grep broadcast && arp -a
- 5. sudo ssh pi@192.168.0.6
+ 6. sudo ssh pi@192.168.0.6
- 6. sudo raspi-config > Network Options > N1 Hostname > raspberrypi1
+ 7. sudo raspi-config > Network Options > N1 Hostname > raspberrypi1

     THEN, Advanced Options > Memory Split > 16

     THEN, Change User Passsword > Finish > Reboot
- 7. sudo ssh pi@192.168.0.6
+ 8. sudo ssh pi@192.168.0.6
- 8. sudo curl -sSL get.docker.com | sh
+ 9. sudo curl -sSL get.docker.com | sh
- 9. sudo usermod pi -aG docker
+10. sudo usermod pi -aG docker
-10. SIGN OUT OF SSH AFTER THIS AND BACK IN TO SSH TO ENABLE TO RUN AS ROOT
+11. SIGN OUT OF SSH AFTER THIS AND BACK IN TO SSH TO ENABLE TO RUN AS ROOT

     type "exit" then hit enter
-11. sudo ssh pi@192.168.0.6
+12. sudo ssh pi@192.168.0.6
-12. DISABLE SWAP FOR KUBERNETES TO RUN PROPERLY
+13. DISABLE SWAP FOR KUBERNETES TO RUN PROPERLY

     sudo su